How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 What to Check Before a Winter Hike

-• Weather: temperature, wind, windchill, precipitation.
-Wind can reduce perceived temperature by tens of degrees.
+• Weather: temperature, wind, wind chill, and precipitation.
+Wind can significantly lower the perceived temperature—often by tens of degrees.

-• Daylight: in winter it gets dark quickly – plan to be back with a 1–2 hour buffer.
+• Daylight: winter days are short; plan your return with a 1–2 hour time buffer.

-• Terrain: icy sections, steep slopes, shaded trails.
+• Terrain: icy sections, steep slopes, and shaded trails where ice persists longer.

-• Signal coverage: some valleys and ridges may have no reception.
+• Signal coverage: some valleys, forests, and ridgelines may have limited or no mobile reception.

-• Tell someone your plan: share your route and expected return time with a contact person.
+• Share your plan: inform a trusted contact of your planned route and expected return time.

 Specifics of Movement in Winter Terrain